Alumni

 BS Environmental Biology 2020

-Katie is an Undergraduate Project Leader in the lab who is working with the Five Rivers Metroparks and is interested in forest ecology.
-She is engaged in a on project that assesses the efficacy of reforestation as part of ecological restoration in Sugar Creek Metropark.
+Katie was an Undergraduate Project Leader in the lab who is working with the Five Rivers Metroparks and is interested in forest ecology.
+She engaged on a project that assessed the efficacy of reforestation as part of ecological restoration in Sugar Creek Metropark.

 Woods, M.J., M. Cobb, K. Hickle and R.W.
 McEwan.
 2019.
 Assessing the efficacy of seedling planting as a forest restoration technique in temperate hardwood forests impacted by invasive species.
 Forests 10: 699.
 Open Access: https://doi.org/10.3390/f10080699.